Blocktrails v0.1

 Can I define my own state format?

 Yes — that's the point.
 Blocktrails is a primitive, not a protocol.
 The spec defines Profiles for application-specific rules.
 MRC20 defines fungible tokens.
 Monochrome defines generic state machines.
+Git-mark anchors git commits to Bitcoin.
 You can create your own profile for voting, attestations, game state — anything that fits a linear state model.
 The base layer never changes.

 Do I need to run a full node?